Tropical Storm Toraji (2007): Meteorological history

 In early July 2007, an area of disturbed weather began to persist in the South China Sea roughly 155 mi (250 km) southeast of Hainan.
 The Japan Meteorological Agency (JMA) classified the system as a tropical depression at 0000 UTC on July 3 after the storm had organized sufficiently, however, other tracking agencies did not indicate that tropical cyclogenesis had occurred at the time.
 However, the Joint Typhoon Warning Center (JTWC) began to monitor the disturbance for potential signs of tropical cyclogenesis at 0100 UTC later that day, At the time, the storm system was situated in an area of weak to moderate wind shear, exposing the disturbance's low-level circulation center.
 Despite the prevailing conditions and proximity to land, the storm continued to organize, and as such the JTWC issued a tropical cyclone formation alert for the system at 0130 UTC the following day.

 As it tracked in a general northwesterly direction, intensification continued, and both the JMA and JTWC consequently upgraded the disturbance to tropical storm intensity at 0600 UTC on July 4, giving the storm the name Toraji.
+(Note: The name Toraji (Korean: 도라지, [to̞ɾa̠d͡ʑi]) was contributed by North Korea and refers to a type of bellflower (Platycodon grandiflorus) in Korean.)
 Meanwhile, the Hong Kong Observatory (HKO) upgraded the same system to tropical depression status.
 At the same time, Toraji made its first landfall on Hainan Island.
 According to the JMA, the tropical storm had winds of 65 km/h (40 mph) and a minimum barometric pressure of 996 mbar (hPa; 29.42 inHg).
 As the cyclone passed over the island, Toraji weakened marginally, and whilst the HKO and JMA maintained their prior intensities for the system, the JTWC downgraded Toraji to tropical depression status at 1800 UTC before a subsequent re-upgrade as the cyclone emerged into the Gulf of Tonkin early the following day.
 Once over open water, modest intensification ensued, with the storm reaching peak intensity at 1800 UTC on July 4 with winds still at 65 km/h (40 mph) and a pressure of 994 mbar (hPa; 29.36 inHg).
 Six hours later on the following day, the HKO upgraded Toraji to tropical storm intensity.
 After having tracked north-northwestward along the western periphery of a subtropical ridge, Toraji made its final landfall near Cẩm Phả, Vietnam at approximately 1200 UTC on July 5 at the same intensity.
 Six hours later, all three agencies downgraded Toraji to tropical depression intensity.
 By that time, the JTWC had ceased the issuance of tropical cyclone products on the storm.
 However, the JMA and HKO continued to monitor the system until 0000 UTC on July 5.